 In 2013, Conrad Mbewe of Kabwata Baptist Church in Zambia preached a Sermon titled ‘Are we Preachers or Witch-doctors?’ at the Strange Fire Conference, an annual Conference organized by Grace Community Church, Sun Valley, California.
-In his presentation, later published in a blog that can be found here, Mbewe makes an excellent diagnosis of the evangelical movement in Africa, most especially the popular charismatic churches.
+In his presentation, later published in a blog (found here), Mbewe makes an excellent diagnosis of the evangelical movement in Africa, most especially the famous charismatic churches.

 Even our evangelism is more of promotion than an invite to eternal life, the forsaking of all other idols and wholesome embracing of the well explained Person and Work of Christ.
-As a result, many come to Christ, if they come at all, because of what they expect Him to give them, rather than because of who He is.
-We are rarely given Christ, we are given promises of promotions on jobs, or marriage partner, or a visa, or overcoming witchcraft, should we ‘make the decision’ to ‘come to Christ’.
+As a result, many come to Christ, if they come at all, because of what they expect Him to give them, rather than who He is.
+We are rarely given Christ; but promises of promotions on jobs, or marriage partner, or a visa, or overcoming witchcraft, should we ‘make the decision’ to ‘come to Christ.’

-We had mentioned about IYF and the dangers it poses to evangelicalism in Uganda here.
+We had written about IYF and the dangers it poses to evangelicalism in Uganda here.
 But IYF is not alone.
-The fastest growing form of ‘Christianity’ in Uganda is not biblical Christianity, but rather promotional Christianity, popularly known as the Prosperity gospel.
-It is a form of Christianity that pays no attention to Christian doctrine and teaching whatsoever, but emphasizes a materialistic approach to theism and the Bible.
-The God of the Bible is used as a means to the end, the end being our well-being here and now rather than eternal life in Christ that demands obedience and a complete change of our motivations from what is earthly to what is heavenly.
+The fastest growing form of ‘Christianity’ in Uganda is not biblical Christianity, but promotional Christianity, popularly known as the Prosperity gospel.
+It is a form of Christianity that pays no attention to Christian doctrine and teaching whatsoever yet emphasizes a materialistic approach to theism and the Bible.
+The God of the Bible is viewed as a means to the end, the end being our well-being here and now rather than eternal life in Christ that demands obedience and a complete change of our motivations from what is earthly to what is heavenly.
 Sure, the talk of eternal life does exist, but only in as much as it translates to my well-being here and now.

-Phaneroo, which has its roots in Afro-Stone fellowship (a fellowship at Makerere University that brought together Christians from the two on-campus halls of residence, Africa Hall for the Ladies and Livingstone Hall for the Gents), as well as Heart of Christ Ministries International in Mukono, pastored by ‘Bishop’ Isaiah Mbuga, is rocking the evangelical world in Uganda, as it seeks to spread wings to the neighboring East African countries as well.
-It’s strategy of targeting the young, especially those at college campuses works very well, as these young people are enthusiastic at having found something to engage their minds and involve their energies.
+Phaneroo has its roots in Afro-Stone fellowship (a fellowship at Makerere University that brought together Christians from the two on-campus halls of residence, Africa Hall for the Ladies and Livingstone Hall for the Gents).
+Its inception as well was at Heart of Christ Ministries International in Mukono, pastored by ‘Bishop’ Isaiah Mbuga.
+The spread of Phaneroo is beyond Uganda, as they have a school of ministry even in Boston.
+It targets the young, especially those at college campuses who are enthusiastic at having found something to engage their minds and involve their energies.

-The mainline Protestant Churches have often been viewed as ‘cold’, ‘unengaging’ and ‘outdated’, unable to provide the youth with a challenge to ‘grow’, and as a result, the youth in these churches either attended just for the sake of doing so, or because their Parents did.
-Phaneroo offers something different, something ‘catchy’.
-After all, the leader is himself young and energetic, and seems to speak their language.
+The youth often view the mainline Protestant Churches as ‘cold,’ ‘unengaging’ and ‘outdated,’ unable to provide the youth with a challenge to ‘grow,’ and as a result, the youth in these churches either attended just for the sake of doing so or because their Parents did.
+Phaneroo offers something different, something ‘catchy.’
+After all, the leader is himself young and energetic and seems to speak their language.

-Pastor Mbewe, speaks of the sort of Witch-doctor mentality in the charismatic movement, where the Pastor is a cult hero, seen to have a special level of knowledge that the congregation doesn’t seem to enjoy.
+Pastor Mbewe, speaks of the sort of Witch-doctor mentality in the charismatic movement, where the Pastor is a cult hero, supposedly with a ‘special level of knowledge’ that the congregation doesn’t seem to enjoy.
 In the mind of the followers, and encouraged by lack of biblical depth, the ‘deep knowledge’ the Pastor has gives him unquestionable authority over the congregation that is otherwise unbiblical.

 The ‘Quick Fix’ Solution Mentality